 I always smugly thought that I could never want or need more in my life than I had right then.
 I mean, what was this lifestyle inflation, anyway?
 It wasn't going to get me.

 What I can tell myself then is that yes, it will happen, but at a slow pace (if you're smart).
-Then one day you'll wake up and realize that your life is completely different from the one you lived a decade ago…in a good way.
+Then one day you'll wake up and realize that your life is completely different from the one you lived a decade ago…in a good way (here are my 11 lifestyle inflation examples).
 So it's not scary.
 Just a fact of life that you and your needs/wants will change beyond what you can possibly see for yourself today.

 Life Lessons about Money #4: Cost of Living Makes a Big Difference